Anglo-Saxon brooches: Ansate

 Ansante (bow) brooches are equal-armed brooches that originated in Europe.
 A popular brooch style in Northwestern Europe in the fifth through the seventh centuries, the ansante brooch migrated to England in the seventh century, and was in common use by the tenth century.
 The brooch is characterized as having two equal-sized terminals with a curved (bow) section in the middle.
 They are small brooches, typically measuring between 30-50mm in diameter.
 Most brooches are made in copper alloy.

 The ansante brooch is probably the least studied brooch of Anglo-Saxon England.
 This traditionally styled brooch was once considered by scholars to be a rare European jewellery item, imported to England during the Anglo-Saxon era.
 With the rise of metal detecting over the last thirty years, the creation of the Portable Antiquities Scheme in 1997, and the addition of a considerable number of brooch artefacts to the Portable Antiquities Scheme database, these brooches now are considered a common brooch style of the mid to late Anglo-Saxon England.

 Circular

 The circular brooch is the primary brooch type from the seventh through the eleventh centuries.
-The circular brooches of this time perdiod can divided into enamelled and non-enamelled types.
+The circular brooches of this time period can divided into enamelled and non-enamelled types.
 There are many outstanding brooches created in the ninth through the eleventh centuries.
 A few of these elaborate brooches include the Strickland Brooch, the Fuller Brooch and the brooches of the Pentney Hoard.